Nurul Izzah Anwar: Deputy President of PKR (2025–present)

 Following the announcement that the office would be contested in the PKR leadership election, Nurul Izzah ran for the PKR deputy presidency in May 2025.
 Her candidacy emerged amid intra-party tensions, particularly after Rafizi threatened to resign following divisional election losses.
 She was reportedly supported by over two-thirds of PKR divisions and became Rafizi's strongest challenger.
 Rafizi's HIRUK campaign criticised the party's treatment of original reformists and leadership accountability, while Nurul Izzah's DAMAI platform emphasised party cohesion and unity.
 The contest attracted national attention, and she won with 9,803 votes compared to Rafizi's 3,966.
 She reportedly offered him a role in the new leadership, which he declined.
 Her position was further consolidated as supporters of her faction retained other senior party roles.

 Nurul Izzah formally assumed the PKR deputy presidency on 23 May 2025.
 Her familial connection to Anwar sparked public discourse and responses regarding nepotism and dynastic politics in Malaysia.
 Both Nurul Izzah and Anwar dismissed these claims, emphasising that she had secured the position through intra-party elections.
 As deputy president, she was preoccupied with speaking to PKR grassroots and failed candidates in party polls, calling for unity and involvement by the party for national election results.

+On 6 August 2026, PKR announced a significant leadership change involving Nurul Izzah's position as the Deputy President.
+Nurul Izzah had informed the party leadership that she wanted to step down as the Deputy President.
+Nurul Izzah said the decision came after lengthy consideration and was connected to her intention to begin a new chapter, including pursuing further studies and continuing to serve society in ways that may not necessarily be tied to politics.

+However, the PKR Central Leadership Council (MPP) had discussed her request to resign and, after hearing the views of Nurul Izzah and other party leaders, agreed that she would instead be given temporary leave beginning after the 2026 National Congress until a date to be announced.
+During this period, Vice President Saifuddin Nasution Ismail would temporarily perform the duties of Deputy President.

+In addition, Nurul Izzah made clear that she is not leaving PKR.
+She said she will remain a party member and continue supporting the party's struggle for a better Malaysia.
+She also expressed gratitude to President Anwar, the leadership, members and supporters who had worked with her throughout her political journey.

+She is also still expected to participate in the upcoming party congress.
+According to the official party statement, she will officiate the PKR Women's Wing and Youth Wing congresses on 14 August 2026, and she said she would meet party members again during the PLR National Congress on 14 and 15 August 2026.